iankelk/llm-text-adventure/tutorial.md

 ![](./assets/jeopardy.jpg)

 Pretty cool right?
-All running the same code, and the only change was adding a prompt to select from in the `prompts.py` file.
+All running the same code!
+You can add new applications just by adding new, plain English options to the `prompts.py` file, and experiment away!